-The above figures include share-based expenses incurred in respect of Ross Barker, former Managing Director, who is still eligible for vesting under these plans.
+The above figures include share-based expenses incurred in respect of Ross Barker, former Managing Director, who was eligible for vesting under these plans during the year.
+This is the final year for which Mr Barker is eligible for awards under these plans.